NAMI: Efficient Image Generation via Bridged Progressive Rectified Flow Transformers: Experiments

 \textbf{Model Layers Partitioning} We conducted experiments on the model's layers ratio at a resolution of 512 to evaluate the impact of layers partitioning on performance.
 We adjusted the layer distribution ratio across three stages, with the total number of layers fixed at 12.

-As shown in Figure \ref{fig:layers of method}, it can be seen that too few layers in the low-resolution stage lead to a decline in performance.
+As shown in \cref{fig:layers of method}, it can be seen that too few layers in the low-resolution stage lead to a decline in performance.
 However, as the number of layers increases to a certain point, the model's performance tends to saturate, and adding more layers results in redundancy in the model's capacity.
 In practical applications, this can be adjusted as a hyperparameter based on an equal distribution as a baseline.

 \textbf{Time Window Division Ratio} We adjusted the flow window distribution ratio across the three stages to observe the impact of different stage assignments.
-From the experimental results in Figure \ref{fig:flow of method}, it is evident that overly assigning the time windows to either the low or high stages does not result in significant improvements and may even lead to a decrease in accuracy due to insufficient length in other stages.
+As shown in \cref{fig:flow of method}, it is evident that overly assigning the time windows to either the low or high stages does not result in significant improvements and may even lead to a decrease in accuracy due to insufficient length in other stages.
 Therefore, a uniform distribution of time windows is sufficient.

+\textbf{BridgeFlow module} We conduct experiments at a resolution of 256 to compare different methods at the jump point, including: (1) Upsampling with Renoising as in pyramid flow matching~\cite{jin2024pyramidal}, (2) Upsampling followed by a 3-layer MLP, and (3) Pixel Shuffle~\cite{shi2016real} followed by a 3-layer residual CNN~\cite{he2016deep}.
+As shown in ~\cref{tab:jump_point}, PyramidFlow exhibits suboptimal performance, with its renoising process causing further increases in inference time at higher resolutions.
+Overall, our BridgeFlow module achieves a better trade-off between quality and speed, while introducing more complex structures does not yield further gains.

+\textbf{The inference time of NAMI Components} We performed 30 inference steps on an 80GB VRAM A100 GPU, excluding the time spent on the VAE and text encoders.
+We evaluated the inference time advantages brought by adjusting the flow and transformer components, respectively.
+As shown in \cref{fig:inference_time}, NAMI method at a resolution of 1024 shows a 53.01\% reduction in inference time when only flow piecewise is applied.
+Additionally, with model partitioning, the inference time further decreased by 11.81\%.